-A critical Reynolds number Re_c for vortex shedding is defined as the Re at which the steady wake becomes unstable (sustained wake oscillation begins) after the initial transition period.
-It was found that Re_c varies with the dimensionless fiber modulus and length.
+A critical Reynolds number Re_c for vortex shedding is defined as the value at which the steady wake becomes unstable (sustained wake oscillation begins) after the initial transition period.
+It was found that Re_c varies with the dimensionless fibre modulus and length.
 It is 82 ± 5 by the method of bisection for the values of \hat{K}b and \hat{L} used for this set of simulations.
 The vortex shedding frequency is not sensitive to Re in the range (160, 800) where vortex shedding is obvious.
-It is roughly a constant of 75.
-Nondimensionalized by $\frac{V_0}{L}$, the dimensionless vortex shedding frequency f{vs} is approximately 1.2.
+It is roughly a constant equal to 75.
+Non-dimensionalized by V_0/L , the dimensionless vortex shedding frequency f{vs} is approximately 1.2.